-A tax change is coming to Arizona.
-Some people think the adjustment has to do with the impending Marketplace Fairness Act; other folks reason that the modification is simply about making the state tax code fairer.
-Broadly speaking, the new tax system will change how cities collect taxes and process business audits.
-Specifically, it will affect which jurisdictions can collect levies for certain commercial projects.
+A new Arizona tax change is on the way.
+Some people think the adjustment is linked to the impending Marketplace Fairness Act; other folks say it’s just about simplifying the State’s tax code.
+Whichever the case, the new system changes how cities collect taxes and process audits.
+Specifically, it will affect jurisdictions’ ability to collect levies for commercial projects.

 Change In How Cities Can Collect Taxes & Audit Businesses

-Currently, supplies for new construction are taxed in the city where the new structure is built.
-Under the new system, however, taxes for supplies will be charged at the time of purchase for re-modelling and home improvement projects.
-The League of Arizona Cities and Towns originally opposed the bill, because it only would benefit communities with supply stores, but a compromise was reached: new construction projects will still follow the old tax model.
-The compromise means that cities without supply stores can still benefit from the economic advantages construction development affords.
+The League of Arizona Cities and Towns originally opposed the bill, because it only benefited communities with supply stores.
+But they reached a compromise: New construction projects would still follow the old tax model.
+The compromise meant that cities without supply stores could still benefit from the economic advantages construction development affords.

-In addition, the new Arizona tax code will allow businesses with multiple locations to submit their audit records to one city instead of having to remit information to each region in which they have a physical location.
+In addition, the new Arizona tax code will allow businesses with multiple locations to submit audit records in one city instead of each region in which they have a physical location.

-Why This Change May Eventually Effect Online Retailers
+Why The New Arizona Tax Code May Eventually Effect Online Retailers

-You may be wondering, “Why is a law firm that focuses on Internet business law talking about a tax change that seems to affect general contractors?”
-It’s because of a potential upcoming federal law – the Marketplace Fairness Act.
+You may be wondering, “Why is a law firm that focuses on Internet business law talking about general contractors’ taxes?”
+It’s because of the Marketplace Fairness Act.

-In brief, if passed, the Marketplace Fairness Act will allow states to impose and online sales tax.
-At present, e-tailers only have to pay tax in states where they have a physical presence.
+In brief, if passed, the Marketplace Fairness Act will allow states to impose online sales taxes.
+At present, online retailers are only taxed in states where they have a physical presence.
 If consumers don’t get charged at an online checkout, they are expected to remit payment directly to the state.
 The Marketplace Fairness Act aims to change this standard.
 The caveat of the MFA, however, is that only states with “simplified tax systems” can establish an online sales tax.